 Frequently Asked Questions

-Are more expensive tennis shoes worth the investment?
+Are expensive tennis shoes worth the extra cost?

 How often should I replace my tennis shoes?